2017 Grants Program Guidelines

 Grant funds can be used for such things as:

-- Program support to design new programs or to expand existing programs and services.
+- Program support to design new programs, support existing programs, or to expand existing programs and services.
 Funding could be used for such things as translation of materials, outreach efforts, transportation services, culturally sensitive activities, case management, etc.

 - Capital investments such as vans, equipment, or renovations to facilities